 - The Department’s Graduate Record Examination (GRE) requirement may be fulfilled by achieving:

-Note: Scores must be obtained in the last 5 years.
+Note: GRE scores must be obtained in the last 5 years.
 If the applicant has a GPA of 3.50 or higher in the major, the GRE requirement will be waived.
 Students will receive higher ranking toward graduate admission if their scores are 5 or more points (or .5 for AW) above the minimum requirements on the GRE.
-You MUST indicate your GRE score on your CSDCAS application AND have the score sent by ETS to CSUS CSDCAS for verification (Code 0702).
+Students submitting GRE scores MUST indicate their GRE scores on the CSDCAS application AND have the score sent by ETS to CSUS CSDCAS for verification (Code 0702).
 Do not have the scores sent directly to Sacramento State.

 - Successful completion of a minimum of 25 clock hours of supervised observations is required.
-These observations are arranged and coordinated through SPHP 145 if the student has not already completed them.
+These observations are arranged and coordinated through SPHP 145 and SPHP 146 for students completing the undergraduate degree at Sacramento State.
 Admitted students will be asked to submit a record of 25 observation hours to the department.

 - We no longer require a Personal Statement.
-Instead, applicants must respond to the following specific essay question on their CSDCAS application:
+Instead, applicants must respond in 5500 characters or less to the following specific essay question on their CSDCAS application:

 How would your background, work/volunteer experiences, and experiences with culturally and linguistically diverse populations contribute to your ability to work with each of the following client profiles?

-1.)
-A 4-year old bilingual child with unintelligible speech and delayed receptive and expressive Language
+- A 4-year old bilingual child with unintelligible speech and delayed receptive and expressive language,

-2.)
-An adolescent diagnosed with an Autism Spectrum Disorder
+- An adolescent diagnosed with an Autism Spectrum Disorder,

-3.)
-An adult who has acquired receptive and expressive communication difficulties following a stroke
+- An adult who has acquired receptive and expressive communication difficulties following a stroke.

-- If the applicant with a degree in Speech Pathology and Audioogy or Communication Disorders is not Sacramento State graduate, he/she should see the Department's Undergraduate Advising Manual for additional requirements.
+- If the applicant with a degree in Speech Pathology and Audiology or Communication Disorders is not a Sacramento State graduate, he/she should see the Speech Pathology and Audiology undergraduate program description in the Sacramento State Catalogue for additional requirements.
 Admission preference is given to students whose undergraduate curriculum is equivalent to Sacramento State’s Speech Pathology and Audiology Undergraduate Curriculum.